 Lecturers encourage and support cross-faculty communication so everyone can produce the best portfolio possible

-Throughout the course, we’ll use a range of assessment methods to help measure your progress and ensure that you have the practical skills demanded by employers.
-Assessments will include portfolios of recordings, essays and reports, log books, posters and presentations.
+We use a range of assessment methods to ensure that your achievements are measured appropriately and that you are best prepared for your future career.
+Assessments currently include portfolios of recorded works, essays, reports, log books, posters and presentations.